Haven't I done this before?

 The positives easily outweigh the negatives; Deathloop offers up a highly enjoyable gameplay loop shrouded in mystery.
 I do wonder how many players will actually endeavour to break the loop as compared to those who’ll simply jump into the sandbox to see what kind of mischief they can get up to.
 Both stances are equally valid, of course.

 Deathloop was reviewed using a promotional code on PS5, as provided by the publisher.
 Click here to learn more about Stevivor’s scoring scale.
+This review was first published on 13 September 2021.

 14 September 2021